Faculty of Medicine and Health Sciences

 Who is it intended for?
 Prospective students

-If you have a desire to help society in the field of health sciences, this could be the profession for you.
+If you have a desire to help society in the field of Faculty of Medicine and Health Sciences, this could be the profession for you.
 Becoming an engineer via this degree and learning about the latest technology will ensure you can manage to design and manufacture prosthetics and orthotics (depending on the specialisation you choose) for patients who need it.
 This will allow them to become more integrated into society and ensure they can obtain a physical or aesthetic improvement.

 Anyone who fulfils the admission criteria and general prerequisites for access to the degree programme is eligible to apply.
 You must be able to prove that you have a vocational attitude towards science, techniques and healthcare in which the following skills stand out: